Welcome to today's edition of the Rush 24-7 podcast.

 Union people fall into the elite category that they described.

-They're artists, their uh people in academia.
+They're artists, they're people in academia.

-Um, they know that they've got the union leadership wrapped up, wrapped around their little fingers.
+They know that they've got the union leadership wrapped up, wrapped around their little fingers.

-Hell, the union leadership is probably more left than Obama is if that's possible.
+Hell, the union leadership is probably more left than Obama is, if that's possible.

 You are president of the United States of America.

-Remember, the world hated America because of George W. Bush.
+And one of the great seductions of 2008, remember the world hated America because of George W. Bush.

 And so Barack Obama was going to make the world love America.